Gweppi/sveltekit-tailwind-template/README.md

-# SvelteKit template with Tailwind and Typescript set up.
+# SvelteKit template with Tailwind and Typescript setup.
 You can use this template to instantly start working in a new codespace.

 ## Commands used for setup